ANNA Logo

 Employers and employees pay Class 1 National Insurance, depending on how much the employee earns.

-LEL – if an employee earns below these amounts, they do not make NIC
+LEL – if an employee earns below the Lower Earnings Limit (£6,396 annually), they do not make NIC

-UST – if an employee is under 21, then the employer doesn't need to pay NIC until the employee makes above this amount
+UST – if an employee is under 21, the employer doesn't pay NIC until earnings exceed £50,270

 So if you consider the different rates of tax applicable to your salary income and dividend income, you can efficiently save tax you need to pay on your income!